 Amy Paine (she/her/hers) brings extensive experience working with at-risk youth and non-profit fundraising and support, as well as strong connections in Waldo county.
 She lives in Bangor with her chihuahua, London.

 Jeanne has extensive experience in organizational development and management through her work as the former state director of Massachusetts Office of AARP, former Director of Strategic Planning for Boston Senior Home Care and owner of a private consulting practice in Rockland.
 Prior to assuming her position, she was an OUT board member and advisor.
 She lives in Waldoboro.

 Sue Campbell, Program Director

 Sue brings more than 25 years of experience working with school superintendents, administrators and other school staff through her work on local and state school boards.
-Her background includes fifteen years on the Augusta Board of Education with the last three serving as chair and ten years working with other school boards and superintendents throughout Maine as a member and officer of the Maine School Boards Association Board of Directors.
-Sue also works with the Trans Youth Equality Foundation in Portland as a volunteer, assisting with support groups and at their conferences.
+Sue has also worked with the Trans Youth Equality Foundation in Portland as a volunteer, assisting with support groups.
+Sue also is the parent of a trans son, who is currently a college student.
+She has first-hand experience in supporting the transition process and working with family issues around transitioning, giving her expertise that supports youth, families and efforts to make system change toward a welcoming and affirming Maine.
 Sue lives with her partner in South Thomaston.